cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

-# sp23.11: Type/JavaScript Concurrency

-**THIS IS NOT FROM FALL 23**

-###### tags: `Tag(sp23)`

-## Logistics

-Good job on Server!
-My experience is that many students struggle on this sprint; that's OK!
-I'm going to delay the review somewhat, to make sure we can cover what we need to today.

-Stay tuned for more info about final project groups.
-We'll be forming these quite soon!

-UTA applications are open!
-If you care about 0320 and what we're doing here, consider applying!
-(If you're struggling in 0320, that **doesn't** mean you shouldn't apply; I've had great TAs in the past who struggled -- or back when the course was ABC, didn't get an A.)

-## Generics Exercise (Continued)

-We didn't finish the generics exercise from last time, so we'll do that in the first 15 minutes of class today.
-See the Mar 2 notes, and the lecture capture from today.
+# TypeScript/JavaScript Asynchrony

-## JavaScript Concurrency
+## JavaScript "Concurrency"

-Today's livecode is in the repository under [mar07_ts_concurrency_fetch](https://github.com/cs0320/class-livecode/tree/main/S23/mar07_ts_concurrency_fetch).
+Today's livecode is in the repository under [mar7_ts_fetch](https://github.com/cs0320/class-livecode/tree/main/S24/mar7_ts_fetch).
 Get the code to follow along.
 There's also more examples in the repository than we can cover in a single class, so you might find it useful for reference as well.

 On the surface, JavaScript has _really_ convenient support for concurrency.
 Try these in the browser console: